nizamphoenix/clinical_transcript_summariser/new_README.md

 ## What comes next: regularised DPO, then GRPO

 The failure above is a property of *offline* DPO specifically.
-That tells you what to do next.
+That tells what to do next.

 **Cheap fix first: regularised on-policy DPO.** Anchor the chosen likelihood with an `rpo_alpha` term (RPO-style) so DPO cannot drag the good sequences down.